Denoise to Track: Harnessing Video Diffusion Priors for Robust Correspondence: Method

 Furthermore, we perform selective frequency filtering experiments to investigate whether high-frequency information impacts tracking performance.
 Specifically, we design two complementary setups: one progressively adds higher frequencies starting from the lowest, while the other progressively adds lower frequencies starting from the highest.
-As shown in \cref{fig:frequency_comparison}, retaining only the lowest 45\% of frequencies yields performance comparable to that of the full feature set, while further removing the highest 15\% frequencies even improves accuracy.
-In contrast, features beginning with high-frequency components consistently underperform.
+Both are evaluated on TAPVid-DAVIS to assess tracking performance under different frequency band selections.
+As shown in \cref{fig:frequency_comparison}, the result is very interesting, since retaining only the lowest 45\% of frequencies yields performance comparable to that of the full feature set, while further removing the highest 15\% frequencies even improves accuracy.
+In contrast, features beginning with high-frequency components consistently underperform, approaching the full-feature baseline only when nearly all frequencies are included.
 Notably, we conducted these experiments on other VDiT models and observed similar results.
 These findings indicate that VDiT features encode complementary information across frequency bands, with low-frequency components crucial for matching, and that carefully selecting the frequency range can enhance tracking performance.
+Notably, this frequency-dependent functional specialization is both video-agnostic and model-agnostic, consistently observed across different videos and VDiT backbones.